deployKF/website/content/guides/local-quickstart.md

 This guide will show you how to __quickly try deployKF__ on a __local__ Kubernetes cluster.

-!!! tip "Other Guides"
+!!! info "Related Guides"

-    - [__Getting Started__](getting-started.md) - run a production deployKF instance on any Kubernetes cluster
+    - [__Getting Started__](getting-started.md) - start building your production-ready ML Platform on any Kubernetes cluster

 ---

 ## Introduction

-Before starting, let's answer some common questions.
+Before starting, let's answer some common questions about deployKF.

-### What is deployKF?

-!!! question ""
+!!! question "What is deployKF?"

     deployKF builds world-class ML Platforms on __any Kubernetes cluster__, within __any cloud or environment__, in minutes.

     For more details, see the [introduction](getting-started.md#about-deploykf) of the _Getting Started_ guide.

-### What is the purpose of this guide?

-!!! question_secondary ""

-    To fully understand deployKF, reading is insufficient; hands-on experience with the wide range of features is essential.
-    This guide will help you create a local instance of deployKF, and allow you to explore its features first-hand.
+!!! support "Do you offer commercial support?"

+    Yes!
+The founder of deployKF ([Mathew Wicks](https://www.linkedin.com/in/mathewwicks/)), operates a US-based company named [Aranui Solutions](https://www.aranui.solutions) to provide commercial support and advisory services for organizations building ML & Data Platforms on Kubernetes.

+    Email [`sales@aranui.solutions`](mailto:sales@aranui.solutions?subject=%5BdeployKF%5D%20MY_SUBJECT) to learn more!

 ## 1. Requirements